ZhiliaoShi-1337/Snowflake-Proxy-Monitoring-Scripts/README.md

 1. Download the Repo to you're machine, where snowflake-proxy is or will be installed.

+2. if needed, create an user and group for snowflake-proxy

-2. run bash deploy.sh
+3. run bash deploy.sh

-3. if you don't already have opened the UDP-Portrange from 32768 to 60999, do this via ufw allow 32768:60999/udp - the snowflake log will then show "NAT type: unrestricted" in the snowflake.log
+4. if you don't already have opened the UDP-Portrange from 32768 to 60999, do this via ufw allow 32768:60999/udp - the snowflake log will then show "NAT type: unrestricted" in the snowflake.log

-4. restart you're server
+5. restart you're server